-You likely have questions and concerns regarding the process – how adoption will work, how adoption will make you feel – and if you’re making the right decision.
-Adoption Choices is here to help.
-We will provide information, resources, support, counseling, and more through the adoption process.
+You likely have questions and concerns regarding the adoption process: how adoption will work, how adoption will make you feel, and if you’re making the right decision.
+Adoption Choices of Colorado is here to help.
+We will provide information, resources, counseling, and full support through the adoption process.
 We also want you to understand that you are not giving up.

 Reasons to Place Your Baby for Adoption

 An unplanned or unwanted pregnancy tends to put life into a different perspective.
 One that all too often leaves you feeling confused or overwhelmed.
 Pressure to terminate your pregnancy and other negative remarks pour in from those who know and love you.
 What do you do?

 Parenthood is not meant for everyone, and there’s nothing wrong with that.
 It takes a very special kind of person to take on all the responsibility of raising a child and overseeing their well-being.
 If you don’t feel like becoming a parent is your future, or you aren’t ready to be a parent just yet, that’s ok.
 There are many other hopeful individuals and couples who are aching to give your child all the love and care they have to offer.

 Adoption is an extremely personal decision.
 Adoption Choices of Colorado is happy to provide any and all information and educational resources we can; but, at the end of the day, we understand that you may need some time to think everything over.
 We will never force you into something you don’t want to do.
 That’s not how we do things.
 However, we can promise to walk with you each step of the way if you decide that placing your baby for adoption is the right choice for you.

 Here are some top reasons why women, like you, choose to place their child for adoption.
 One of these might relate with your situation, or you might have your own reason.

 - I’m not ready to be a parent

 - I don’t want to have an abortion

 - I can’t afford to raise a baby or child